Archmonger/Improved-Plex-Mobile/README.md

 # Improved Plex Mobile CSS
 PLEX Web CSS changes for mobile devices to create a functional mobile WebUI and video player for Android.
-For those looking for better OrganizrV2 integration, please see [Blackberry OG Themes](https://github.com/Archmonger/Blackberry-OG-Themes).
+For those looking for better OrganizrV2 integration, please see [Blackberry Flat](https://github.com/Archmonger/Blackberry-Flat).
 Last tested with PLEX v1.13.4.5271.

 **Requirements**<br/>